scottmm374/web_scraper/README.md

 - [ ] Write event URL to text file
 - [ ] Read from Country file and create function to automate
 - [ ] Read from Event file and create function to automate
-- [ ] Create CSV file of event details/per country
-- [ ] Create CSV file of event details/per country
+- [x] Create CSV file of event details/per country \*\* Note, data is there and writing, but I need to clean up the structure a bit

 # Issues/Bugs

 main.py

 - get_event_urls_by_country() Only bringing in max 400 URLS from France/UK
+  Solution, use date range on events page to move through events.

 #Errors